 - Because we make a Pizookie with half Oreo and half chocolate chip we used 2 cast iron pans.

-- In a small bowl whisk together flour, baking soda, salt, and cocoa powder; set
+- In a small bowl whisk together flour, baking soda, salt, and cocoa powder, set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, cream sugar and butter.

 - Add egg and continue mixing until light and fluffy.